 There are generic responsibilities that apply to all James Cook University staff.
-Your specific level descriptor can be found at:
+Your specific level descriptor can be found within the Enterprise Agreement.

 There are generic responsibilities that apply to all James Cook University staff.

-- The Senior Counsellor is required to observe the lawful and reasonable directions, policies and decisions of the University Council, understand and comply with the Enterprise Agreement, the Statutes and Rules of the University, the policies and decisions of the University Council and other appropriate University authorities, as in force from time to time.
+- The Senior Counsellor is required to observe the lawful and reasonable directions, policies and decisions of the University Council, understand and comply with the Enterprise Agreement, the Statutes and Rules of the University, and other appropriate University authorities, as in force from time to time.